 - If people don't like the treat, encourage them to say, "___ is a terrible treat!"

-- Help your child draw and label the treats they tasted (let your child write the initial letter T for each label).
+- Help your child draw and label the treats he or she tasted (support as needed).

 2. CCSS.ELA-LITERACY.RF.K.3.A: Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.